hpc/charliecloud/doc/ch-image_desc.rst

     Disable build cache (default).

   :code:`--rebuild`
-    For cache misses for all operations except for :code:`FROM` instructions.
+    Do not reuse cached operations; execute all non :code:`FROM` instructions and add them to the cache.
     See section "Build cache" below for details.

   :code:`--redownload`